 Maintain guardrails on personalization, like no content based on overly personal profiles, and allow easy opt-outs or preference controls to respect user comfort.
 In short, relevance should feel helpful, not creepy.

-2. Data Bias and Misinformation Risks
+2. Data Bias and AI-Generated Inaccuracies

 3. Compliance Drift and Privacy